Gain access to personalized product screening, the best pricing, rewards, and more!

 Solution: Use only a small portion to force them to come in contact with the trap

-One of the most common mistakes anyone can make when setting mouse traps is using too much bait.
-Maybe you put a very big helping of Peanut Butter or Chocolate on a trap and have had no luck in catching mice.
+One of the most common mistakes people make when setting mouse traps is using too much bait.
+Maybe you put a very big helping of Peanut Butter or Chocolate on a trap and have had no luck catching mice.

-Believe it or not, using too much bait, will let mice be able to get access to the food without triggering the mouse trap.
-Finding the perfect amount of bait, not too big not to small, usually a pea-sized amount, is the recommended dose from experts.
+Believe it or not, using too much bait will allow mice to access the food without triggering the mouse trap.
+Experts recommend finding the perfect amount of bait, not too big and not too small, usually a pea-sized amount.

 Using the Wrong Bait

-For years, the cliche when it came to baiting mouse traps was to place a piece of cheese on or near a trap to try and lure mice.
+For years, the cliche for baiting mouse traps was to place a piece of cheese on or near a trap to try and lure mice.
 The truth is, cheese might not be a good idea to use alongside your mouse trap.
-You’re better off using foods that are high in carbohydrates, like Chocolate, or grain and seed-based foods, like Peanut Butter and Nutella.
+You’re better off using foods high in carbohydrates, like Chocolate, or grain and seed-based foods, like Peanut Butter and Nutella.

-Another great rule of thumb is to also use different kinds of bait with your traps, a helpful selection of foods (peanut butter, chocolate, meat) is sure to entice any mice.
+Another great rule of thumb is to use different kinds of bait with your traps.
+A helpful selection of foods (peanut butter, chocolate, meat) is sure to entice any mice.

-For Overwintering mice, that have come inside your home in the cold months, to lure them you need a different tactic.
-As most pests, mice during the winter are less active, however, that does not mean they won’t scavenge through your home for supplies for their nests.
+It would be best to have a different tactic to lure overwinter mice inside your home in the cold months.
+As with most pests, mice are less active during the winter.
+However, that does not mean they won't scavenge through your home for supplies for their nests.
 This is where you have a golden opportunity to catch them.

 Not Diversifying Traps

-The golden rule when it comes to pest control is relying on different methods and products to achieve results.
+The golden rule regarding pest control is relying on different methods and products to achieve results.
 This is one of the most common mistakes people can make.
-By not using different kinds of traps, and relying just on snap traps, you’re limiting the results you can achieve.
+By not using different kinds of traps and relying just on snap traps, you limit the results you can achieve.

-Plus snap traps although efficient, are not as effective when dealing with a severe infestation, because they are limited to only catching one mouse at a time.
-If you want to create lasting results especially when dealing with a severe infestation using glue traps, snap traps, poison baits, and repellents might be the way to go.
+Plus, although efficient, snap traps are not as effective when dealing with a severe infestation because they are limited to only catching one mouse at a time.
+If you want to create lasting results, especially when dealing with a severe infestation, glue traps, snap traps, poison baits, and repellents might be the way to go.

 Traps Spaced Too Far Apart

-Solution: You should set a trap every 2 to 3 feet when dealing with a severe mice infestation
+Solution: You should set a trap every 2 to 3 feet when dealing with a severe mouse infestation

 You set your traps but have found no success so far.
 Something to consider is that you didn’t place enough traps.
-Professionals state that a good strategy when baiting is placing mouse traps every 2 to 3 feet apart along the walls where mice activity has been noticed.
+Professionals state that a good baiting strategy is placing mouse traps every 2 to 3 feet apart along the walls where mouse activity has been noticed.

-In fact, where a large number of mice have been sighted, traps are usually placed one inch apart from each other.
-A good rule of thumb to consider is using at least six types of traps for every one mouse, so remember to plan accordingly when baiting.
+In fact, where a large number of mice have been sighted, traps are usually placed one inch apart.
+A good rule of thumb is to use at least six types of traps for every mouse, so remember to plan accordingly when baiting.

 You Ruined The Bait